-- Work areas are permitted to keep electronic copies of SDS for hazardous chemicals present in the space as a means for all employees to have ready access to the SDS at all times. - A work area may provide access to SDS via the internet through the University of Georgia Environmental Safety Website or Chematix in lieu of hard copy SDS. - A work area may use a computer or laptop located in the work area to access SDS online through the UGA Environmental Safety website or MSDSOnline.
-The computer or laptop does not need to be dedicated exclusively for access to SDS. - Faculty, staff, and other personnel may use personal laptops, mobile devices and/or electronic web connected devices to access SDS through the University of Georgia Environmental Safety Website or Chematix.
+- Workspaces are permitted to keep electronic copies of SDS for hazardous chemicals present in the space as a means for all employees to always have ready access to the SDS. - A workspace may provide access to SDS via the internet through the University of Georgia Environmental Safety Website or Chematix in lieu of hard copy SDS. - A workspace may use a computer or laptop located in the work area to access SDS online through the UGA Environmental Safety website or SDSOnline.
+The computer or laptop does not need to be dedicated exclusively for access to SDS.

-\Disclaimer
+Faculty, staff, and other personnel may use personal laptops, mobile devices and/or electronic devices web connected devices to access SDS through the University of Georgia Environmental Safety Website or Chematix.

+Disclaimer